- Home

 How to Measure a Steering Cable

-When replacing a steering cable on your boat, getting the correct length is essential to ensure smooth and safe steering.
-Here’s how to measure both for an existing cable and a new installation.
+When replacing the steering cable on your boat, it's essential to get the correct length to ensure smooth and safe steering.
+Below, we outline two ways to measure the length of the steering cable you’ll need to order.

 If the markings are unclear or the cable has been removed, follow the steps below to accurately measure the replacement cable.